 Coarse ripping and crosscutting at the saw bench

 Feel free to bring along other handsaws that you may have inherited or gathered along the way.
 Each tool will provoke an interesting discussion and there's a good chance you may leave with a working saw (or at least know how to tune it).

 More about this class

-There are no prerequisites for the class - you'll benefit as a complete beginner or as an experienced woodworker who wants to experience liberation of using a well tuned hand plane.
+There are no prerequisites for the class.
+You'll benefit as a complete beginner or as an experienced woodworker who wants to experience the liberation of using a well tuned handsaw.

 Class Information and Registration

 Class runs from 9:00 am to 5:00 pm Saturday and Sunday in Building #315 at Fort Worden.

 Please read our What to Expect page for general information about the school.

 If we do not see the minimum enrollment six weeks from the class start date we will warn you at that time.

 When you click on the Register link you will be able to register for the class or, if the class is full, sign up for the wait list.